 - Referral to a specialist centre is required so that control can be maintained whilst minimising the risk to the fetus.

-- Check TFTs if not done in the last 6 months.
+- Check TFTs if not done in the previous six months.

 - Those with subclinical hypothyroidism, should commence treatment and be referred to an endocrinologist if contemplating pregnancy.